playcanvas/developer.playcanvas.com/content/en/user-manual/optimization/hardware-instancing.md

 Hardware instancing is a rendering technique which allows GPU to render multiple identical meshes in a small number of draw call.
 Each instance of the mesh can have different limited amount of state (for example position, or color).
 It's a technique suitable to drawing objects such as trees, bullets and similar.

-For its support on a device, check pc.GraphicsDevice.extInstancing.
+For its support on a device, check pc.GraphicsDevice.supportsInstancing.
 In general, it is supported on all WebGL2 devices, and also on majority of WebGL1 devices using ANGLE_instanced_arrays extension.

 Note that all instances are submitted for rendering by the GPU and no camera frustum culling taking place.